fizbin/killfile-extension/README.md

 killfile-extension
 ==================

-This is a Chrome extension designed to provide functionality like the usenet killfile to the comments sections of certain blogs.
+This is a browser extension (for Chrome & Firefox) designed to provide functionality like the usenet killfile to the comments sections of certain blogs.
 With it, readers can decide that they would rather never see comments from certain individuals, and hide those comments from view.

 It is not intended as a replacement for comment moderation, but merely as a personal measure an individual reader can take for their own peace